DeuxHuitHuit/remote_selectbox/README.md

 # Remote Select Box #

-Version: 1.0

-This extension provides a simple combo box field that uses values from a remote source, via ajax.
+> This extension provides a simple combo box field that uses values from a remote source, via ajax.

 ### REQUIREMENTS ###